FluxCapacitor2/RedditVideoMaker-Desktop/README.md

 13. Click "Enable"
 ### Step 5
 1. Add background videos to the `backgrounds` folder inside the downloaded library folder template.
-    * *Background videos are *not* repeated, so make sure they are at least a few minutes long!
+    * *Background videos are *not* repeated, so make sure they are about 30 minutes long!
 If the background file is not long enough, the background video will play behind the screenshot until it ends, and then the background will be black.*
 2. Add background music tracks to the `audio` folder inside the downloaded library folder template.
     * *Background music files should be named as it will show up in the music credits.
 For example, `New Land by ALBIS.mp3` shows up in the music credits as `New Land by ALBIS`.*
     * *All formats accepted by FFmpeg are allowed, but all audio files must be the same format and codec.*